Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Observations and data processing

 \subsection{Data reduction: post-processing}

 From the spectral time series we would like to extract the planet spectrum, but it is faint and buried in the noise.
 Thus we first need to remove the telluric and stellar lines.
 An overview of all steps of the post-processing procedure for a single spectral order covering the most line dense part of the CO spectrum is shown in Fig.~\ref{fig:postprocessing}.
 We perform the following steps to post-process the extracted spectral time series for each spectral order in a homogeneous manner: \begin{enumerate} \item Bad pixel/column correction (see Fig.~\ref{fig:postprocessing}, panel 2): in each spectral time series, some bad pixel columns or detector artifacts may still be present in the spectral time series.
 To reveal these anomalies, we normalise each spectra by the median of each row, followed by subtracting the mean of each columns.
-We apply a Laplacian of the Gaussian algorithm, also known as a Blob Detection Algorithm, to detect outliers \citep[e.g. see][]{Kong2013}, where we identify features of the size of a single pixel.
+We use a Blob Detection Algorithm (an edge-detection algorithm), which uses a Laplacian of the Gaussian Filter to detect outliers, as described in more detail by \citet{Kong2013}.
+In our application we identify features of the size of a single pixel.
 These outliers are corrected by interpolating in the dispersion direction over the closest nearby good pixels.
 We ignore any convolution boundary effects here as they only affect the edge pixels and these will be clipped during the post-processing stage of the pipeline.
 Bad columns in the spectral time series are identified by taking the median of each spectral channel and applying a median-filter using a three pixel width and subtract this from the original.
-Any 5$\sigma$ outliers in the residual time series are considered bad columns and are corrected by interpolation from their nearest neighbouring good columns.
+As before we use the Blob Detection Algorithm to identify 5$\sigma$-outliers in the residual time series which are considered bad columns and are corrected by interpolation from their nearest neighbouring good columns.
 We iteratively perform the bad pixel and column correction procedure five times to ensure all outliers are corrected.
+In total only $\sim$0.2\% of all pixels are identified as outliers.